-An obvious change in the students approach to the exercises was noticeable in their execution during this case study.
-Their awareness of the concepts enhanced alignment, balance and breadth within their movement.
-Additionally, I believe it is necessary for any focus to be repeated across several classes in order to have the intended affect on the student.
+A noticeable shift in the students' approach to the exercises was evident in their execution during this case study.
+As their understanding of the concepts deepened, their improved alignment, balance, and the expansiveness of their movement reflected how form follows function: when the correct principles and techniques are applied, the body naturally adapts, and the form of the movement becomes more efficient and expressive.
+Furthermore, I believe it is essential for any focus to be reinforced across multiple classes to achieve the desired impact on the student.